 To begin, clone the NetBurner nanopb-simple example to a local repository.
 Alternatively, if you wish to download the latest version of nanopb, download and extract the Nanopb package for your operating system.
 At the time of writing, the latest version used and tested in this example is 0.4.5.

-pb.
+.
 They will need to be placed in the Library project, either in NBEclipse or on the command line (depending on how you’re building the project).
-In addition, the
+In addition, the generator-bin

 NBEclipse has the ability to build both library projects and application projects.
 The type of project that is built is selected when creating a new project.